vitovicenti/star-classification/README.md

 # Classification of Stellar Entities using Machine Learning Techniques with Apache Spark

 ✨ Stellar classification is a machine learning task in which the goal is to correctly classify a stellar object on the basis of its spectral characteristics.
-There are many ways to implement a system that is capable to perform this task.

 🧑‍💻 The goal of this project is to integrate machine learning technique with Apache Spark, using Pyspark, a Python library that allows to exploit the Apache Spark